junhe1979/DalitzPlot.jl/README.md

   * `PCM`: a StaticArrays `@MArray zeros(Float64, 5, 18)` storing the momenta of the particles.
 Note that at most 18 particles can be considered.
   * `WT`:  `Float64` value representing the weight for this event.

-# QFT Package: for Numerical Calculation of Feynman Rules
+# FR Package: for Numerical Calculation of Feynman Rules

 # Basic conventions.